SNAP Benefits in North Carolina: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Staying on top of your SNAP benefits helps you budget and make sure your food assistance lasts the entire month.
+Staying on top of your benefits helps you budget effectively and avoid interruptions.
+Here’s how to manage your SNAP account.

 How to Check Your EBT Balance